davidfreire/Augmentation_project/README.md

 For this purpose, I've developed my own data generator, that read images, not from a directory but from a list of images and their labels.
 The FileDataGen class (at FileDataGenerator.py) considers both, Keras classical augmentation algorithm and the albumentation approach.

-New albumentations configurations can be implemented modifying the augmentation_clss (at augment.py).
+New albumentation configurations can be implemented modifying the augmentation_clss (at augment.py).

 The albumentation library has been developed by Buslaev Alexander, Alexander Parinov, Vladimir Iglovikov.